compujo/ProxyManager-Hackathon/README.md

 The backend server is kinda crappy but the source code is provided under src/backend.
 To have the program connect to a different backend server you'll have to change and recompile the executable with autohotkey.

-Requires Ruby.
+The dependencies require Ruby which is obtainable at http://rubyinstaller.org/downloads/

 Use at own risk.